Gold Coast Convention and Exhibition Centre

 The Gold Coast Convention and Exhibition Centre (GCCEC) is located on the Gold Coast Highway in Broadbeach, Queensland, Australia.
-The venue was opened on 29 June 2004 at a cost of A$167 million and is linked by a covered walkway to The Star Gold Coast.
-Managed by the Star Entertainment Group, the Centre caters for 10 to 6,000 people.
+The venue was opened on 29 June 2004 at a cost of A$167 million.
+It is linked by a covered walkway to The Star Gold Coast.
+The convention centre is managed by the Star Entertainment Group, which is a subsidiary of Bally's Corporation.
+The venue caters for up to 6,000 people.

-Situated in Broadbeach, the GCCEC is within walking distance to tourism hotspots, five-star accommodation, shopping facilities and public transport.

 Expansion

 The centre was expanded at a cost of $40 million in early 2009.
 The makeover was funded by the Queensland Government, adding two extra exhibition halls, a registration office, three meeting rooms, three new kitchens and an extra 3,000 square metres of floor space in total.
 The Queensland Government commenced construction proceedings as a result of the increasing demand on the Gold Coast for larger space and concurrent sessions during national and international conventions and incentives.
-The final product required over 124,000 man hours, 1550 m3 of concrete poured, 375 tonne of structural steel erected and 7,000 litre of paint.
+The final product required over 124,000 man-hours, 1550 m3 of concrete poured, 375 tonne of structural steel erected and 7,000 litre of paint.